Sbargaoui/rustic/args/README.md

 ### Type conversion

-When you want to match a type to another, Rust provided `trait` to implement custom behaviour
+When you want to match a type to another, Rust provides `trait` to implement custom behaviour.

 #### From trait

-Use can `From` trait when you assume conversion must success
+Use can `From` trait when you assume the conversion has no errors to it.

 ```rust
 use std::convert::From;